Keep-Simple/pure-react-1/README.md

-React app written on TypeScript.
-To start locally print `npm run dev`.
+React App with TypeScript.
+Print `npm run dev` to start app.
-You can try it `https://bsa-6-react.herokuapp.com/`
+You can try it https://bsa-6-react.herokuapp.com/